Grandmother says 10 children removed from California home 'lived in torture'

 Breaking News Emails

-FAIRFIELD, California — The grandmother of 10 children who were removed from a squalid house in California said her grandkids “lived in torture” every day and accused their father of sadism and devil worship after authorities charged the children's father with torture and child abuse.
+FAIRFIELD, Calif. — The grandmother of 10 children who were removed from a squalid house in California said her grandkids “lived in torture” every day and accused their father of sadism and devil worship.

 “They went through a lot — a lot of abuse,” Wanda Rogers, the maternal grandmother of the children, told NBC News late Monday night.